sidneyjfg/Portfolio/README.md

 # Portfólio Sidney
 Portfolio Website
 A simple website to showcase my projects and curriculum.
-Conhecimentos aplicado no site : metodologias ágeis, html, css, js e bootstrap.
+Knowledge applied on the site: agile methodologies, html, css, js and bootstrap.